 Domestic trees are grown in U.S.-based plantations that manage the demand for the vast amount of wood the world requires.
 Another reason why we like alder: it’s a fast-growing tree, which means it is not in danger of being depleted.

 Exotic woods may not be as carefully managed as domestic wood, though today consumers have a way to ensure that the wood they choose from Midland is sustainably grown: certification by the Forest Stewardship Council.

 Reclaimed wood is another sustainable option.
 It’s not a newcomer to interior design: designers and architects have utilized recycled wood from old barns and bridges, even logs buried in water, for years to add drama and character to modern homes.

-We’ve done quite a few jobs using reclaimed wood, among them a kitchen of rough-sawn white oak timbers salvaged from a farm in Indiana.
+We’ve done quite a few jobs using reclaimed wood, among them a kitchen of rift sawn white oak timbers salvaged from a farm in Indiana.
 Ceiling, cabinets and paneling — basically the entire kitchen — were fashioned from the farm’s vintage barn, giving the room a warm, rustic and inviting atmosphere.